MADRASAH [Also: MADRASA, MADRESE, MADRASHA, etc.]

 MALTHUS, Thomas Robert (1766-1834)

-English cleric and economist.
-He was an ideologist of the landed aristocracy which had become merged with the bourgeoisie and an apologist for capitalism.
-His famous (and erroneous) theory that the population would always expand to the point that the masses would be driven down to the bare subsistence level was put forward to explain away the qualitatively increased misery that the development of capitalism was causing in Britain.
+English cleric and inferior political economist.
+He was an ideologist of the landed aristocracy which had become merged with the bourgeoisie, and an apologist for capitalism.
+His famous (and totally erroneous) “Malthusian theory”, that the human population would inevitably expand to the point where the masses would be driven down to the bare subsistence level, was put forward to explain away the qualitatively increased misery that the development of capitalism was causing in Britain.
 In his economic writings he tended to plagiarize others, especially Sismondi.

 Dictionary Home Page and Letter Index